Kilonovae and Long-duration Gamma-ray Bursts: Discussion

 The relatively large ejecta masses favored in our fits are, in principle, also possible in a scenario in which nucleosynthesis is occurring in the disk of the collapsar \citep[e.g.][]{Siegel2019}.
 However, the high velocities (GRB211211A) and sharply-peaked velocity posteriors (GRB230307A) predicted in our inference disfavor this scenario, as disk winds are typically slower-peaked with long tails \citep{Miller2020}.
 Moreover, these ejecta masses rule out double neutron star mergers as the source of the nucleosynthesis, and are at the very edge of what is reasonably possible for a black hole-neutron star merger progenitor \citep{Fern17,Curtis2023}.

 In Section \ref{sec:inference}, we identify that our model is capable of matching the blue and red emission simultaneously using a single ejecta component.
 This match is in contrast to neutron-star-merger kilonovae, which require at least two separate ejecta components with appreciably different parameterizations to successfully fit both early-time blue and late-time red emission \citep[see e.g.,][]{Cowperthwaite17, Evans2017, Kasliwal17, Smartt2017, Tanvir2017, Troja2017, Villar17}.
 Moreover, for GRB~211211A, \cite{Hamidani24} could not find a good fit even with a two-component kilonova model, and proposed a scenario where the emission is additionally powered by a late central engine activity.
 The blue emission in our model arises from the weak $r$-process composition producing lighter elements than the lanthanides, resulting in a low opacity ejecta which permits the propagation of higher energy, blue photons; the lack of lanthanides does not impede late-time infrared emission since the ejecta mass is sufficiently high compared to neutron star merger ejecta to allow for the emission of infrared thermal photons.
-Similarly, the presence of a near-infrared emission ``bump'' (that exceeds the fading afterglow flux in this energy band) has previously been used as evidence of the production of lanthanides, indicating the presence of $r$-process nucleosynthesis \citep[e.g.][]{Gillanders23}.
+Similarly, the presence of a near-infrared emission ``bump'' (that exceeds the fading afterglow flux in this energy band) has previously been used as evidence of the production of lanthanides, indicating the presence of $r$-process nucleosynthesis \citep[e.g.][]{Yang15, Jin15}.
 Recent studies, however, have shown that late-time infrared emission can occur even without the $r$-process.
 For example, \cite{Tak23} and \cite{2024ApJ...961....9F} found that different assumptions for the ejecta velocity distribution can yield late-time features in the light curves which can mimic those typically associated with heavy-element production.
+Given that the cocoon may span a wide range of velocities, and that the choice of velocity distribution can have significant observational impact, we note that our single component should be interpreted as a simplified representation of a more complex underlying velocity distribution.
 Building upon the hypothesis of a white-dwarf neutron-star (WDNS) merger as the GRB211211A progenitor \citep{Yang2022}, \cite{LiuXX25} find that a WDNS merger produces nucleosynthetic yields encompassing only a fraction of the first $r$-process peak with no heavy element nucleosynthesis.
 These scenarios add to the growing body of evidence against the contemporary viewpoint that a red kilonova is a ``smoking gun'' of lanthanide production.